 Plaza Building & Cairns Family Health and Bioscience Research Complex

-All graduate students, at all stages of their studies, are invited to give an oral or poster presentation at the MNK conference.
+All graduate students, at all stages of their studies, are invited to give an oral or poster presentation on their research at the MNK conference.
 The conference is a day-long event with breakfast and lunch provided, and features an opening keynote address, morning and afternoon concurrent oral and poster sessions, the MNK Awards Ceremony and a wrap-up social by the GSA.